RexxLA/rexx-repository/ARB/standards/work-in-progress/document/annexb.md

 Note that the mechanism of a returned string with a distinguishing first character is part of the notation used in this standard to explain the functions; implementations may use a different mechanism.

-## Annex to "Notation for completion response and conditions"
+## Notation for completion response and conditions

 The testing of `'X'` and `'S'` indicators is made implicit, for brevity.
 Even when written as a subroutine call, each use of a configuration routine implies the testing.
 Thus: